The liver, a delicate organ in rabbits

 Toxins, gas fumes and pesticides

-Various toxins affect the rabbit's liver and alter its functioning.
-Aflatoxin of fungal origin is contained in cereals contaminated by molds.
-It is very toxic to the liver and can lead to death quickly.
-Plant toxins are suspected of causing neurological problems such as the head down syndrome.
-The rabbit keeps its head down, unable to raise it, keeps its back arched and often refuses to move and to feed itself.
-The severity varies from case to case.
-Some rabbits recover after a few days while others do not survive.
-Lead and heavy metals also cause serious dysfunction of the liver.
-The use of pine sawdust or cedar, vermiculite should be avoided in a cage or a hutch, even if their smell is pleasant.
-Indeed, the emanations of these products have a toxic effects on the liver.
+Various toxins have been shown to affect the rabbit's liver and alter its functioning.
+Aflatoxin, a toxin produced by molds, can contaminate cereals, affecting their quality and safety.
+It is highly toxic to the liver and can result in a rapid onset of death.
+There is a suspected link between plant toxins and neurological problems, including head down syndrome.
+The rabbit exhibits signs of lethargy, including a lowered head and a hunched posture, often refusing to move or feed.
+The severity of these symptoms varies from case to case.
+The prognosis for rabbits varies, with some recovering after a few days, while others do not survive.
+Lead and heavy metals have also been identified as factors contributing to liver dysfunction.
+The use of wood products such as pine sawdust or cedar, vermiculite, and other materials should be avoided in a cage or a hutch, despite their pleasant smell.
+It has indeed been demonstrated that the emanations of these products have toxic effects on the liver.

-Pesticides affect the nervous system, with signs of hyperactivity, hypersensitivity and/or paralysis accompanied by breathing difficulties, diarrhea, hypothermia and/or nasal bleeding.
-Younger rabbits are more sensitive and more affected than adults.
-The general state of health and nutrition of the animal also plays a role.
-Treatment is essentially supportive, helping the rabbit with assisted syringed food and fluids to prevent dehydration.
-Autopsy of intoxicated rabbits shows that the liver has a pale color with cellular hypertrophy and fatty degeneration.
-These disorders often precede the coma and death of the animal.
+The effects of Pesticides on the nervous system may include hyperactivity, hypersensitivity, and/or paralysis.
+These symptoms may be accompanied by breathing difficulties, diarrhea, hypothermia, and/or nasal bleeding.
+Younger rabbits are more sensitive and affected than adults.
+The general state of health and nutrition of the animal is also a contributing factor.
+Treatment is essentially supportive, involving the administration of assisted syringed food and fluids to prevent dehydration.
+The autopsy of intoxicated rabbits reveals that the liver exhibits a pale coloration, accompanied by cellular hypertrophy and fatty degeneration.
+These disorders frequently occur before the animal enters a coma and dies.

 Typical hunched position of a female rabbit, with paralysis of the hind-limbs, after a pesticide intoxication.